 The Judiciary’s purpose is to administer justice by interpreting and upholding the laws, resolving disputes in a timely manner, and providing accessible, efficient, and effective court services.

 The Judiciary of Guam will provide the highest quality of justice services, thus enhancing public trust and confidence in Guam’s independent and co-equal branch of government and becoming a model of judicial excellence.
 The courts will:

-NEW: The Judiciary of Guam is experiencing intermittent outages on its website due to malicious web traffic being blocked by our security software.
+The Judiciary of Guam is experiencing intermittent outages on its website due to malicious web traffic being blocked by our security software.
 We are working to reduce these short outages.
 If you visit the site and it is unavailable, please wait a few minutes then refresh the web page.